auth0/docs/articles/extensions/bitbucket-deploy.md

 # Bitbucket Deployments

-The **Bitbucket Deployments** extension allows you to deploy [rules](/rules), rules configs, connections, database connection scripts, clients, client grants, resource servers, hosted pages and email templates from Bitbucket to Auth0.
+The **Bitbucket Deployments** extension allows you to deploy [rules](/rules), rules configs, connections, database connection scripts, clients, client grants, resource servers, Universal Login pages and email templates from Bitbucket to Auth0.
 You can configure a Bitbucket repository, keep all of your Rules and Database Connection scripts there, and have them automatically deployed to Auth0 whenever you push changes to your repository.

 ## Configure the Extension